 - Attackers can also plant ransomware, disrupting operations and potentially causing financial loss, reputational damage, legal liabilities, and loss of intellectual property.

-AD is a valuable service.
+The Active Directory service is incredibly valuable.
 But its age and the complexity inherent in large enterprise AD environments often makes it vulnerable to attack.
 To make matters worse, ransomware-as-a-service (RaaS) tools and scripts are now available for anyone to use, making the attack process easier than ever.
 Many experts have also cautioned that the introduction of AI tools like ChatGPT will make malware and ransomware creation even faster.

 In response, Gartner has named identity threat detection and response (ITDR) as a top security and risk management trend and noted that AD security is a primary part of a strong ITDR strategy.
 (You can learn more about ITDR and ITDR solutions here.)